shama/base-element/README.md

 ```

 ### Prefer just functions?
-If you don't like "classes" the API supports an alternative interface with just
+If you prefer just functions, an alternative interface is available:
-functions:

 ```js
 var createElement = require('base-element')